tudurom/windowchef/README.md

 translate keyboard and pointer events to `waitron` commands.

 Waitron is a program that sends commands to the window manager through X client messages.
-Waitron doesn't print anything on success.
+It doesn't print anything on success.
 The commands and the parameters are fed as program arguments and waitron delivers them to the windowchef.